Effective June 16, 2021

 Cloudflare will maintain a documented and operational business continuity and disaster recovery (“BC&DR”) program.
 Cloudflare will exercise and update its BC&DR program plans at least annually.

 10.1 Cloudflare will maintain and annually update a documented data breach action and response plan.

-10.2 If Cloudflare discovers or is notified of a breach of security, which results in unauthorized access, acquisition, disclosure, or use relating to any Customer Data or Customer Systems or any violation of these Security Requirements (“Data Breach”), Cloudflare will promptly at its expense: (i) notify Customer of the Data Breach without undue delay; (ii) investigate the Data Breach; (iii) mitigate the effects of the Data Breach; and (iv) perform post-incident assessments and report on the results of such assessment(s) to Customer.
+10.2 If Cloudflare discovers or is notified of a breach of security, which results in unauthorized access, acquisition, disclosure, or use relating to any Customer Data (“Data Breach”), Cloudflare will promptly at its expense: (i) notify Customer of the Data Breach without undue delay; (ii) investigate the Data Breach; (iii) mitigate the effects of the Data Breach; and (iv) perform post-incident assessments and report on the results of such assessment(s) to Customer.

 11.1 At least annually, Cloudflare will engage with an independent assessor tor: (i) conduct a compliance assessment and provide a full attestation, review or report under (A) Service Organization Control (SOC 2 Type II) or (B) other similar industry recognized independent compliance assessment.

 11.2 Upon request, Cloudflare will provide a copy of Cloudflare’s most recent SOC 2 Type II report.